 At 28 years old and pregnant with my last child, my son Eli, I had a “suspicious” looking spot in the bend of my arm.
 It had been there for a while, but during my pregnancy it had changed shapes, colors and conditions.
 My OB/GYN noticed it during a routine appointment and insisted that I see a dermatologist and after a biopsy, it was confirmed to be basal cell carcinoma…not the most serious of all skin cancers, but certainly a word I wasn’t ready to hear.
 It was deeper than expected and a plastic surgeon was called in to do the procedure with a specialized closure that afterwards resembled a large burn on my arm.
 Eventually, it settled down and blended with my skin into a thin two-inch scar.

 The following 10+ years were a series of random skin cancer sitings: another place, opposite arm (further down on my forearm) had a similar experience to the first one.
 No surgical procedure was required, and the dermatologist was able to do the follow-up removal in the office closing it with a few stitches.
 A spot followed on my upper back, my forehead and my chest…all basal cell carcinoma and all were contained to the biopsied area so nothing further was required.
+I started learning about different types of cancer and the possible causes, found out even that mesothelioma explained with some asbestos exposure.

 During this time, I was traveling more and more as my career as a travel journalist had really taken off, calling me to the beaches and the Caribbean over and over.
 I purchased sunscreen the way most people purchased toilet paper…with the attitude that one must never run out!
 I used it all the time, and purchased make-up and moisturizers that contained added SPF as well.
 However, there were times when it would sweat off of my face or I “missed” a spot…it seemed simple enough that when that happened, I always caught new spots early and the dermatologist always had the same report: it was basal cell carcinoma, but we got it all with the biopsy.